 You should consider different religious, philosophical and ethical arguments and their impact and influence in the modern world.
 You should be aware of different perspectives on the issues studied, within and/or between religions, as well as non-religious views.

-Studying GCSE RS puts you in a good position to study the following A Level topics criminology, psychology, sociology, philosophy and ethics, politics and health and social care.
+Studying GCSE RS puts you in a good position to study A Level subjects such as criminology, psychology, sociology, politics and health and social care.